pragyasrivastavaaa/Internship-Project---IBM-Skillsbuild-Edunet-Foundation-AICTE/README.md

 👩‍💻 Intern Details

  -Name: Pragya Srivastava

  -Institute: Delhi Technical Campus – Computer Science and Engineering (CSE)

  -Duration: 4 Weeks (15th July 2025 to 7th August 2025)

 📖 About the Internship

 This 4-week program provided practical skills in AI and Cloud Computing.
 It was structured with weekly virtual sessions, mentor guidance, and hands-on labs.

 Curriculum Highlights:

-Week 1: Orientation, IBM Cloud Registration, Introduction to Artificial Intelligence
+-Week 1: Orientation, IBM Cloud Registration, Introduction to Artificial Intelligence

-Week 2: Data Analytics concepts, Hands-On Labs, Cloud EDA
+-Week 2: Data Analytics concepts, Hands-On Labs, Cloud EDA

-Week 3 & 4: Building AI/ML models on IBM Cloud, AutoAI experiments, Model deployment
+-Week 3 & 4: Building AI/ML models on IBM Cloud, AutoAI experiments, Model deployment

 Completion Requirements:

-Active participation in sessions
+-Active participation in sessions

-Completion of at least two IBM SkillsBuild courses
+-Completion of at least two IBM SkillsBuild courses

-Submission of a final project presentation
+-Submission of a final project presentation

 This internship was offered with no stipend.

-💡 Project: Predictive Maintenance of Industrial Machinery Problem Statement
+💡 Project Number 39 : Predictive Maintenance of Industrial Machinery

+Problem Statement

 Unexpected failures in industrial machinery cause costly downtime and impact productivity.
 The challenge was to predict failures in advance using real-time sensor data to enable proactive maintenance.

 Solution Overview

 An end-to-end machine learning solution was developed to classify different types of machinery failures such as:

 -Tool Wear Failure